sampokuokkanen/belated/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/sampokuokkanen/belated/badge)](https://www.codefactor.io/repository/github/sampokuokkanen/belated) [![Gem Version](https://badge.fury.io/rb/belated.svg)](https://badge.fury.io/rb/belated)

 This is Belated, a new Ruby backend job library!
 It supports running procs and classes in the background.
-~~Also, you lose all jobs if you restart the process.~~ It now uses YAML to load the queue into a file, which it then calls at startup to find the previous jobs.
+To deal with restarts, it uses YAML to load the queue into a file, which it then calls at startup to find the previous jobs.

 Note that Belated used to be called HardWorker.
 That name was already in use in Sidekiq documentation and a bit too generic anyway.

 It uses dRuby to do the communication!
 Which is absolute great.
 No need for Redis or PostgreSQL, just Ruby standard libraries.